 Any CORBA object implements a standard interface called CORBA::Object defining a set of common methods.
 Fortunately some of these methods are already handled by the remote proxy or by the communication engine at the client side.
 Therefore there is no need to implement all of them as possible GIOP messages.
 We identified the bare minimum set of common methods to non_existent and is_a.
 The former allows the client to know whether the object is willing to answer requests.
 The latter offers minimal introspection capabilities.
 Both of them are implicitly implemented in every generated picoObject even when no explicitly stated.

-GIOP messages
+Embedded middleware Minimal server

+TAO 1738 KB

+nORB 567 KB

+UIC/CORBA $35~\mathrm{KB}$

+JacORB (Java) 243 KB

+ZEN (Java) $53~\mathrm{KB}$

+MicroQoSCORBA (TINI) 21 KB

+picoCORBA (C) 7 KB

+picoCORBA (Java) 5 KB

+picoCORBA (TINI) 4 KB

+picoCORBA (PIC12C509) 415 words

+Table 1.
+Size of a small server on embedded middlewares

 A few limitations apply to the set of implemented messages.
-These are summarized below.

-Request.
-We ignore the contents of the fields service_context which encapsulates engine specific data and requesting_principal which is already deprecated.
 Experimental results show that interoperability is not compromised against all tested implementations of CORBA (TAO, OmniORB, MICO, JacORB, JDK1.4, ORBit2).

-Reply.
-Fields service_context which encapsulates engine specific data and request_id which matches requests and replies are directly copied from the request message.
+We ignore the contents of the field requesting_principal for every incoming message which is already deprecated.
+Reply messages reproduce two fields from their matching request messages: service_context which encapsulates engine specific data and request_id which matches requests and replies.
 Field reply_status always contains NO_EXCEPTION since picoCORBA does not currently support exceptions or indirect proxies (location forward).

-Cancel request.
-We ignore this cancel request messages.
+We ignore cancel request messages.
 This is explicitly allowed by the CORBA specification.

-Locate request.
-PicoCORBA do not implement this type of message.
-This kind of message may be used by the client to optimize bandwidth when using indirect proxies.
+PicoCORBA does not implement Locate request or Close connection messages.
+Locate requests may be used by the client to optimize bandwidth when using indirect proxies.

-Close connection.
 PicoCORBA objects are "always on".
-Threfore there is no need to ever generate these messages.

-Error reporting.
-PicoCORBA ignores any unhandled message.
+Therefore there is no need to ever generate Close connection messages.
+Finally PicoCORBA ignores any unhandled message.
 In particular it ignores any malformed messages and error reporting messages.

-An implementation of a fully operative servant, able to handle method invocations for a set of 64 X10 objects fits on 415 words of program memory words of a Microchip PIC12f675 and requires less than 16 eight-bit registers.
-That is two orders of magnitude smaller than any other previous implementation of small embedded middlewares.
+An implementation of a fully operative servant, able to handle method invocations for a set of 64 X10 objects fits on 415 program memory words of a Microchip PIC12f675 and requires less than 16 eight-bit registers.
+That is two orders of magnitude smaller than any other previous implementation of small embedded middlewares (see table 1).

-8 PicoICE
+7 PicoICE

 ZeroC, Inc. developed a high quality distributed object framework called ICE (Internet Communication Engine) built upon the experience of CORBA but free of legacy or bureaucracy constraints.
 It implements a feature set unparalleled in any other distributed object platform (object persistence, object migration, authentication, security, replication, deployment services, firewall gateways, etc.).
-A summary of the differences between ICE and CORBA is available at the ICE home page [25].
+A summary of the differences between ICE and CORBA is available at the ICE home page [26].

 Despite the current lack of support for embedded platforms, ICE offers a few advantages over CORBA to reduce resource comsumption even further.
-ICE protocol is simpler than GIOP for a number of design decisions: 1) messages are always little endian so we do not need to care about byte ordering, 2) there is support for unreliable transports such as UDP (much easier to implement in a low cost embedded device), 3) there are less types of messages and some of them may not be implemented without compromising interoperability, 4) unprocessed message fields may easily be skipped because they are usually preceded by the field total length, 5) there are no data alignment requirements for messages on-thewire.
+ICE protocol is simpler than GIOP for a number of design decisions: 1) messages are always little endian so we do not need to care about byte ordering, 2) there is support for unreliable transports such as UDP (much easier to implement in a low cost embedded device), 3) there are less types of messages and some of them may not be implemented without compromising interoperability, 4) unprocessed message fields may easily be skipped because they are usually preceded by the field total length, 5) there are no data alignment requirements for messages on-the-wire.